Search element - Quick search bar

 • lower IQ.

-For mum, not breastfeeding, or breastfeeding for less time, increases the risks of:
+Not breastfeeding, or breastfeeding for less time, increases the risk of:

 • breast cancer